 Evaluation is based on clinical performance, patient care, and attitude toward the specialty and the staff.
 Criteria for outstanding grade: Must demonstrate great enthusiasm and work beyond the expected level.

-Prior approval is required.
-Once approved by department, submit add/drop request to OMSA.
 Students may go to other cancer centers for observation of special procedures within Albuquerque.

 DEPARTMENT OF INTERNAL MEDICINE Palliative Care and Hospice